Acceptable compact Lie groups: Introduction

-In this paper we consider only real Lie group with finitely many connected components.
-This includes particularly all real algebraic groups.

-{\it Acknowledgement.} I would like to thank Xinwen Zhu for bringing up this question to my attention, and to thank Gaetan Chenevier, Wee Teck Gan, Matthew Weidner for helpful communications.
-Part of this paper was written when the author visited Paris Diderot University (Paris 7) in May 2018.
-I would like to thank Huayi Chen for the invitation.
+{\it Acknowledgements.} I would like to thank Xinwen Zhu for bringing up this question to my attention, and to thank Wee Teck Gan, Ga\"etan Chenevier and Matthew Weidner for helpful communications.
+I would like to thank the referees for very helpful comments and suggestions.
+This research is partially supported by the NSFC Grant 11971036.